Want to add a kick of mint to your tea without having to chomp on leaves in every other sip?

 How To Use A Basket Tea Infuser

 Crafted to look like a cup but with a mesh body, the tea infuser basket can fit snugly into any mug.
 The spacious design is the reason behind the success of these tea infusers.

 To make tea with a tea infuser basket, simply place the infuser in any cup.
 Then, add your favorite tea into it.
 Follow by gradually adding water and letting it steep for a couple of minutes until the color changes.

 You may stir the contents and then pull out the infuser once satisfied with the color of the tea.
 Since removing the infuser is a messy task, make sure you’re pulling it out over a sink to avoid leaks.
 I always give it a bit of time to drip out into the cup, then place it on a plate to save it for a subsequent infusion.

 Spoons Tea Infuser And Tea Tongs Tea Infuser

 If you’re usually in a hurry when brewing your tea, the spoon tea infuser is the best option for you.
 You can quickly stir a cup due to their spoon-shaped design dotted with punctured holes.

 To use a spoon tea infuser, simply open the clamped mouth and add loose leaves to the infuser.
 Make sure to close the device securely before propping it into a cup.
 Add the spoon tea infuser into a cup filled with hot water.
-Make sure the punctured side rests inside the cup.
+Make sure the punctured side rests inside your best tea cup.

 Do not stir the infuser; instead, allow it to rest in the water for a couple of minutes.
 This will allow water to seep into the spoon-like device and release the therapeutic goodness.
 Once the water gets a colored tint, it is ready to consume.
 Be sure to follow the same process with tea tongs tea infuser as well.